Emotional archaelogy

-Maa Kuu is a Helsinki-based creator working at the intersection of technology, myth, and digital emotion.
-He describes himself as a “demon admirer, online explorer, and artist of the in-between”—someone who broadcasts feeling through machine-made beauty.
+He is a Helsinki-based artist working at the intersection of technology, myth, and digital emotion.
+He describes himself as a “online explorer and artist of the in-between”—someone who broadcasts feeling through machine-made beauty.

 Originally from the tech world, Maa Kuu spent years inside the logic of code before drifting toward image, ritual, and story.
 His art isn’t fixed—it arrives in pulses, like weather or memory.